persadaditya/movie-omdb-app/README.md

+# Movie OMDB API
+Application that search movie from omdb api then see detail movie

-# Kotlin MVVM
+### Kotlin MVVM
-Sample project that implements the MVVM architecture using Kotlin, Data Binding, RxJava2 and Android Architecture Components.
+project that implements the MVVM architecture using Kotlin, Data Binding, RxJava2 and Android Architecture Components.

 ### Library reference resources: